 The words “personality” and “trait” go hand in hand.
 When you take online quizzes about your personality, you probably get traits as your answer.
-These quizzes show us how we are different to other people – but sometimes, we share the same answers as our friends and neighbors.
+These quizzes illustrate our unique traits compared to others, yet occasionally, we discover commonalities in our responses with friends and neighbors.

 But how does the trait perspective of psychology work?
 How have psychologists organized different traits?
 Let’s find out.